 Conspiracies and allegations of plots have been with society since the beginning of recorded history.
 The 19th century might have lacked the technological means to spread theories of conspiracy as quickly as they go around now, but that doesn't mean they didn't exist.
 But what were the biggest 19th-century conspiracies and most popular theories of the 1800s?

-The 1800's were a time of roiling anti-Catholic, pro-native, and anti-government fever and these conspiracies get right to the heart of what people were afraid of: that their leaders and their religions were being destroyed from within.
-19th Century America was full of conspiracy believers, but international theories ran rampant as well.
+The 1800s were a time of roiling anti-Catholic and anti-government fever, and these conspiracies get right to the heart of what people were afraid of: that their leaders and their religions were being eliminated from within.
+19th-century America was full of conspiracy believers, but international theories ran rampant as well.

 Himself a former Mason, Morgan’s book Illustrations of Masonry would expose the group’s secrets and rituals for all to see - except he disappeared, never to be found.
-Various stories have Morgan either paid off by the Masons to leave the country, or kidnapped and drowned by Masons, with his body washing up on a shore a few years later.
+Various stories have Morgan either paid off by the Masons to leave the country or kidnapped and drowned by Masons, with his body washing up on a shore a few years later.

-The crux of Robison’s book was that not only had the Illuminati survived its banning in 1776, but they were much more powerful than anyone knew, and had masterminded the French Revolution to overthrow the monarchy of France.
+The crux of Robison’s book was that not only were the Illuminati much more powerful than anyone knew, they had masterminded the French Revolution to overthrow the monarchy of France.
 Robison’s writings, and fear of Illuminati plots in general, became extremely popular among the upper classes and Catholic populations of both Europe and the US.
-In 1848, a series of worker revolts around Europe were brutally oppressed, in part because of fears of Illuminati influence.
+In 1848, a series of worker revolts around Europe were forcibly oppressed, in part because of fears of Illuminati influence.